This Scalloped Ham and Potato Casserole is pure and classic comfort food!

 Phew!
 Still with me?
 (Scalloped = White sauce.
 Au Gratin = Cheese and bread crumbs and a golden brown top.
 Our Casserole = White sauce with cheese and no bread crumbs.)

 Whether you decide to call this an au gratin or scalloped ham and potato casserole, this dish is a wonderful, comforting weeknight family meal!
 You can serve it along with a salad or green vegetables (we love it with our Perfect Asparagus recipe!) for a complete meal.
 Or – it can also be served as a side dish, without the ham, alongside your choice of roasted meat.
 I hope you love this recipe as much as we do!Print

 While baking, if the top browns before the potatoes are tender, cover with foil for the last few minutes of cooking time.

-- 2 pounds peeled all-purpose potatoes
+- 2 pounds peeled Russet potatoes*

 - 3 tablespoons butter

 - 1 teaspoon chopped fresh thyme or ½ teaspoon dry